rydmike/flex_color_scheme/README.md

 ## Example 3 - Four Themes

-This example shows how you can use three built-in color schemes, add a custom scheme, and then use all four as selectable `FlexColorScheme` based theme options in an application.
+This example shows how you can use three built-in color schemes, add a custom scheme, using the same colors as in example 2.
+We use these four color schemes as selectable `FlexColorScheme` based theme options.
 The example also uses surface colors with primary color blends.

 > The full code is not shown below, only highlights.
 > Please find the complete example code
 > [here](https://github.com/rydmike/flex_color_scheme/tree/master/example/lib/example3).

 The `main` start function of the app is very similar to example 2, but in this case we use another `ThemeService` implementation, the `ThemeServicePrefs`